qvr/nonraid/README.md

 ## Installation
 This has been tested on Ubuntu 24.04 LTS, but the DKMS driver should work on any kernel version between 6.6 - 6.8.

-For Ubuntu/Debian based systems, download the latest kernel module dkms package from releases, and install it and the prerequisites:
+For Ubuntu/Debian based systems, download the latest kernel module [dkms package from releases](https://github.com/qvr/nonraid/releases?q=nonraid+dkms), and install it and the prerequisites:
 ```
 sudo apt install dkms linux-headers-$(uname -r) build-essential
-sudo dpkg -i nonraid-dkms_*.deb
+sudo apt install ./nonraid-dkms_*.deb
 sudo update-initramfs -u -k all
 ```
 > [!NOTE]